misterspeedy/FsExcel/README.md

 ---
 ## Vertical Movement

-If we want the next cell to be rendered below instead of to the right, we can add a `Next(DownBy 1)` property to the cell:
+If you want the next cell to be rendered below instead of to the right, you can add a `Next(DownBy 1)` property to the cell:

 ```fsharp
 open FsExcel